Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-where $f_i$ is the flux in a pixel; $s_i$ is the local sky value for that pixel; $w_i$ is the value of the window function for the pixel; $S = \sum_i (f_i - s_i) w_i$ is the window-weighted sum of the source flux, used to re-normalize the moments; $r_i$ is the radius of a pixel, $\sqrt{(x_i - x_0)^2 + (y_i - y_0)^2}$; The sum is performed over all pixels in the aperture.
+where $f_i$ is the flux in a pixel; $s_i$ is the local sky value for that pixel; $w_i$ is the value of the window function for the pixel; $S = \sum_i (f_i - s_i) w_i$ is the window-weighted sum of the source flux, used to re-normalize the moments; $r_i$ is the radius of a pixel, $\sqrt{(x_i - x_0)^2 + (y_i - y_0)^2}$; The sums are performed over all (unmasked) pixels in the aperture.
 For the centroid calculation ($x_0, y_0$), the peak coordinate (see~\ref{sec:peaks}) is used to define the aperture and the window function; for higher order moments, the centroid is used to center the window function.

+For sources with peak flux above the saturation limit, the moments are generally poorly measured if the aperture defined by $\sigma_w$ is used.
+For these sources, the quality of the measurment is compromised by the saturation.
+However, it is still useful to estimate the first and second moments of the source in order to allow a crude measurement of the brightness from the wings of the source.
+In this case, a larger aperture, 3 times the standard aperture, is used to make a crude estimate.
+For such sources, the flag bit \code{PM_SOURCE_MODE_BIG_RADIUS} is set and the source is ignored in all analyses below except for the analysis applied to very bright stars (Section~\ref{sec:very.bright.star}).

-If the measured centroid coordinates ($x_0, y_0$) differs from the peak coordinates be a large amount (\code{MOMENT_RADIUS}), then the peak is identified as being of poor quality and is rejected.
-In both of these cases, it is likely that the `peak' was identified in a region of flat flux distribution or many saturated or edge pixels.
+If the measured centroid coordinates ($x_0, y_0$) differ from the peak coordinates be a large amount (1.5$\sigma_w$), then the peak is identified as being of poor quality and is skipped in further analyses; the flag bit \code{PM_SOURCE_MOMENTS_FAILURE} is set for such sources.
+In such a case, it is likely that the `peak' was identified in a region of flat flux distribution or many saturated or edge pixels.
+During the analysis of the moments, the background (``sky'') model is also examined for the location of each source.
+The value of the background and the variance of the background are recorded for each source.
+In some cases, the sky model or the variance is not well defined at the location of a specific sources (e.g., due to an extrapolation failure).
+In these cases, the flag bits \code{PM_SOURCE_SKY_FAILURE} or \code{PM_SOURCE_SKYVAR_FAILURE} are set as appropriate and the measurement of the moments is skipped.

-In addition to the moments above, a preliminary Kron radius and flux are also calculated at this stage.
-In this analysis, the 1st and half-radial moments are calculated:
+In addition to the moments above, the 1st and half-radial moments, $M_r$ and $M_h$ as defined below, are calculated:

 Note that the window function is not applied in the calculation of these moments.